plutoniummod/landing/src/pages/docs/custom-games.md

 ### How to enable UPnP?

-- Enable UPnP on your router if it's not enabled already Since every router is different we can't make a guide for every router.
+- Enable UPnP on your router if it's not enabled already.
+Since every router is different we can't make a guide for every router.
 We recommend searching "your router name + enable UPnP" on Google or searching in your router settings.

 - Go to Windows Settings -> Network & Internet, then hit Properties under your network name.